Xitroy/Kaiten/README.md

 # Kaiten
-Python Kaiten API client for convinient work with it
+Python Kaiten API client for convenient work with it

 As this is an open-source project that is community maintained, do not be surprised if some bugs or features are not implemented quickly enough